tensorflow/fairness-indicators/tensorboard_plugin/README.md

     ```

 3. Run TensorBoard

+    Note: This will start a local instance.
+After the local instance is started, a link
+    will be displayed to the terminal.
+Open the link in your browser to view the
+    Fairness Indicators dashboard.

     -   `tensorboard --logdir=<logdir>`
     -   Select the new evaluation run using the drop-down on the left side of